What is the PILI Graduate Fellowship Program?

 - Confirm that your law firm participates in the PILI Graduate Fellowship Program.

-- Visit this web page to read about the agencies participating in our Fellowship Program and to see position descriptions for each agency.
+- Visit this web page to read about the Participating Agencies in our Fellowship Program and to see position descriptions for each agency.

 - Interview with the agencies.
 Agencies select from among their applicants who they want to interview and ultimately hire.

 - Notify your hiring firm and PILI of your placement details.